By Sooraya, BA, The Strategic Recipe Developer

 Have you heard the inspiring stories of women who tried Autoimmune Paleo (AIP) / changing their diet completely and got amazing results?

-They follow their dietician’s advice.
+They follow their dietitian’s advice.
 But most importantly, they follow their heart.
 They’re unwavering to get their thriving life back.
 They brim with confidence.

 And maybe you tell yourself, “Why can’t I be as sure of myself as everyone who’s changed their diet?
 Why do I worry so much?
 Can’t I just ‘woman up’ and combat my inner fears?”